 Installing the software

-For Minecraft Bedrock edition, we will use a tool called the Amulet Editor.
+For the Minecraft Bedrock edition, I will use a tool called the Amulet Editor.
 This software can be downloaded here.
 Once downloaded, follow the installation process.

 Finding coordinates of chunks to be reset